aljica/restaurants/README.md

 * If we insert 50 new restaurants to a blank database, then delete restaurants 0-48, then newly inserted restaurants will have ID 50 and on, and not start back from 0.
 This can be fixed.
 * Handle maximum allowable length of .json files during POSTs, to prevent DoS attacks/malicious use?
 * No error handling is done on add_new_restaurants .json input file, so that'd probably be good to do.
+* Generate random UUID's instead of the current way we assign ID's to restaurants, makes things much easier.